 The CSU Open Press publishes books through the WAC Clearinghouse and the Center for the Study of Academic Labor (CSAL).
-Together, we provides more than 90 scholarly books in open-access formats.
+Together, we provide more than 130 scholarly books in open-access formats.
 Recently published books are presented to the right and book series are presented below.
 Visit the Clearinghouse and CSAL websites to view their complete catalogs of books.

 The Center for the Study of Academic Labor (CSAL) promotes research and scholarship on the transformation of academic labor in higher education, including but not limited to scholarship on contingency and tenure.
 All books published by CSAL are available in open-access formats.